 Asian and Middle Eastern Studies

 This is an exciting and important time to study Asian and Middle Eastern Studies.
-The "Arab Spring", a series of world-changing revolutions across the Middle East, has seen dictator after dictator fall to the will of the people demanding freedom and justice.
-There are transformations in Egypt, and ongoing struggles to change political systems in Syria, Libya and Tunisia.
+The "Arab Spring", a series of world-changing revolutions across the Middle East, saw dictator after dictator fall to the will of the people demanding freedom and justice.
+At the same time, it has left uncertainty and instability in its wake.
 The only way to understand these incredible historical moments is to know the languages - to be able to talk to people, read their newspapers and listen to their debates.
-Equally, just think of the growing economic power of China and South Korea, which are G-20 major economies today.
+Equally, just think of the growing economic power of China and South Korea, which are major G20 economies today.
 The intensive grounding in one of the major non-European civilizations that this course offers will open up entire new worlds to you.

 Asian and Middle Eastern Studies at King's